hackelite01/CodeXplain/README.md

 # CodeXplain 👨‍💻👩‍💻

-Understanding code can be hard - let CodeXplain help you with that.
+Understanding code can be hard - let CodeXplain help you with that line by line.

 ## Getting Started